 Australia is a vast country.
 You should plan journeys carefully, particularly if you’re travelling to remote areas, bushwalking or going swimming.
 See Local travel

-Tropical Cyclones occur, mainly in Queensland, Northern Territory and Western Australia between November and April.
-You should monitor the progress of approaching storms.
+Australia is prone to seasonal natural disasters including tropical cyclones, flash flooding, dust storms and bushfires (forest fires).
+Tropical cyclones occur mainly in Queensland, Northern Territory and Western Australia between November and April.
+You should monitor the progress of approaching storms and follow the advice of local authorities, including the state emergency services and the Bureau of Meteorology.
 See Natural disasters